BUDDYWORKS-VR/locomotion/README.md

 ## Addendum

-Thank you to everyone who supported me and follows the project, I have a lot of fun challenging myself to learn new and interesting things.
+Thank you to everyone who supported me and follows my work, I have a lot of fun challenging myself to learn new and interesting things.
 I have a couple of overambitious ideas I would like to work on.

 Shoutouts go out to all those who make creation a joy, providing useful tools and fixing the SDK's and Unitys various shortcomings.
 Your stuff is invaluable and I couldn't work without them.
 Special shoutout to Dreadrith, his tools are a necessity in my toolchain and so should they be in yours.